-- higher international oil prices, partially offset by the PetroCaribe Agreement; - the high prices of electricity resulting from the fact that in 2014 the distribution companies purchased 32.6% of their electricity under contracts using the price of fuel oil #6 as an index to calculate the price.
-Under these contracts, the purchase price is determined by a formula that takes into account different cost factors in a way that generally results in high levels of electricity prices.
-In addition, distribution companies buy an additional 28.9% of electricity in the spot market, where prices are even higher because of the impact of inefficient generators that drive costs up; - the high financial losses caused by the energy purchase contract signed with CESPM (Cogentrix) which is one of the largest power producers in the Republic.
-Under the terms of its current contract with Cogentrix, CDEEE purchases electricity from Cogentrix at higher prices than those applied to consumers.
-CDEEE and Cogentrix are currently negotiating an agreement for the conversion of a power station to natural gas from the more costly diesel fuel that it currently uses and an amendment to the existing energy purchase contract in order to reduce losses; - generation plants that principally use fossil fuels; and - the need to further improve the management of distribution companies to reduce losses and increase collection levels to optimal levels.
+- although the recent decrease in international fuel oil prices have positively impacted on the average purchase price of generators, the current electricity generation mix remains subject to the volatitily of fuel prices, which has been partially offset by the PetroCaribe Agreement; - the high prices of electricity resulting from the fact that in 2015 the distribution companies purchased 30.2% of their electricity under contracts using the price of Fuel Oil #6 as an index to calculate the price they pay to the generators.
+Under these contracts, the purchase price is determined by a formula that takes into account different cost factors in a way that generally results in high electricity prices.
+In addition, distribution companies buy an additional 29.8% of electricity in the spot market, where prices are even higher because of the impact of inefficient generators that drive costs up; - the reduction in Fuel Oil #2 prices has helped to reduce a portion of the financial deficit and losses, however, there are still high financial losses caused by the payment terms agreed under the energy purchase contract signed between CDEEE and CESPM (Cogentrix), which is one of the largest power producers in the Dominican Republic.
+CDEEE and CESPM are currently negotiating an agreement for the conversion of a power station to natural gas from the more costly diesel fuel that it currently uses and an amendment to the existing energy purchase contract in order to reduce losses; - generation plants that principally use fossil fuels; and - the need to further improve the management of distribution companies to reduce losses and increase collection levels to optimal levels.